TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 One example of such drawback is when applying the work mentioned in Paper 2, handling the growth/reduction of generated test cases requires quite a bit of effort.
 Additionally, there is mention of a technique that also takes into account collateral coverage, which is represent the amount of collateral targets that are accidentally covered.
 However, no particular heuristic exists to help covering these targets.
-The approaches mentioned so far all target a single test goal at a time, which is the predominent method.
+The approaches mentioned so far all target a single test goal at a time, which is the predominant method.
 But there is one that uses a single sequence of function calls to maximize the number of covered branches while watching out for the length of such a test case.
-A drawback of such approach is that there can be conflicting testing goals and it might be impossible to cover all of them with a signle test sequence, regardless of its length.
+A drawback of such approach is that there can be conflicting testing goals and it might be impossible to cover all of them with a single test sequence, regardless of its length.
 Another method proposed optimizes entire test suites with a search algorithm with respect to mutation analysis.
 However, the strong limitation is having to manually choose and fix the length of the test cases, which does not evolve during the search.
 To deal with these drawbacks, the paper therefore approaches a new method with the intent to satisfy the chosen coverage criterion with the smallest possible test suite, which makes use of a search algorithm applied on a population of test suites.